BuyBitcoinWorldwide/stats/README.md

-# stats
-Request new charts for https://stats.buybitcoinworldwide.com/
+# Buy Bitcoin Worldwide Stats

+Want to reuqest a new chart for Buy Bitcoin Worldwide Stats?

+Submit an issue here: https://github.com/BuyBitcoinWorldwide/stats/issues

+You can also submit feature requests, bugs or questions.